sanhaus/control-panel.en/help/api/using/managing-organizational-units.md

 ## Retrieving a profile's Organization unit

 1. Perform a GET request on the profile PKey to retrieve the **orgUnit** URL.

   `GET https://mc.adobe.io/<ORGANIZATION>/campaign/profileAndServicesExt/profile/<PKEY>`

-1. Perform a GET request on the URL to retrieve more details about the Organizational unit.<br/><br/>
+1. Perform a GET request on the URL to retrieve more details about the Organizational unit.

   `GET <ORG_UNIT_URL>`

 Retrieve the profile record.